captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 and speak and understand
 commands.
 ---
-All the skills you would need to assist
+Everything you would need to assist
 ---
 ## THE ROBOT:
 You didn’t train me.